 With a velvety tone and a stage presence which exudes confidence and charm, baritone Levi Hernandez is gaining momentum as a sought after artist on the operatic stage.
 Mark Thomson Ketterson of Opera News declared of his principal debut with Lyric Opera of Chicago as Dandini in La cenerentola,“Young baritone Levi Hernandez’s intelligent Dandini displayed a most impressive knack for subtle text-painting within a pristinely negotiated coloratura line…”

 Recently, the El Paso native made his Houston Grand Opera debut as Sharpless in Madama Butterfly next to Ana Maria Martinez and Joseph Calleja.
 He also joined the rosters of San Francisco Opera and the Metropolitan Opera in their productions of Puccini’s Il trittico and Fanciulla del West.
-His upcoming 2014-2015 season includes a return to the Metropolitan opera to cover the title role in The Death of Klinghoffer and Dancaïre in Carmen and Dandini in La cenerentola in his Opera Roanoke debut.
+His 2014-2015 season includes a return to the Metropolitan opera to cover the title role in The Death of Klinghoffer and Dancaïre in Carmen, his Opera Roanoke debut as Dandini in La cenerentola, and the title role in Gianni Schicchi with Intermountain Opera.

 The 2013-2014 season featured returns to the Metropolitan Opera for Die Frau ohne Schatten, Opera Omaha as Don Magnifico in La cenerentola, Opera Theatre of St. Louis as Papageno, the Philadelphia Ballet for Carmina Burana, andIntermountain Opera Bozeman for Germont in La traviata.
 In the 2012-2013 season, Mr. Hernandez returned to the Metropolitan Opera for Carmen, revisited Sharpless with Nashville Opera, appeared with Opera Memphisas Marcello in La bohème, sang Handel’s Messiah with the El Paso Symphony, and performed the role of Guglielmo in Puccini’s Le Villi with the Spoleto Festival, USA.
 In the 2011-12 season, Levi sang Tobias Mill in Rossini’s La cambiale di matrimonio with Opera Omaha, reprised the role of Sharpless in Madama Butterfly with Minnesota Opera and Intermountain Opera, and appeared in concert singing Handel’s Messiah with both the Phoenix Symphony and the Pennsylvania Ballet.
 He made his European debut in the Komische Oper Berlin production of Pique Dame in the role of Tomski.